-These stunning baroque pearls, which measure approximately 25mm x 15mm, slide on sterling silver or 14k-gold-filled chain.
+These stunning baroque fireball pearls, which measure between 20-25mm wide, slide on 18-inch sterling silver or 14k-gold-filled chains.
 Please select the pearl you would like when you check out.
-Please note that Pearls 1 and 2 have virtually no flaws, and Pearls 9 and 10 have some surface blemishes.
-(But all of them will look beautiful on!)

 Please also select the chain you would like.
 Sterling silver is a natural accompaniment for white pearls, and makes a very classic necklace.
 However, gold is very popular, and also looks elegant with these pearls.

 If you would like a 16" chain, please make a note in your order.

 Your necklace will come in a microfibre jewellery bag.
 Please select gift wrap if you would also like a pink gift bag and tissue paper.

 If you are in Toronto, and would like to pick up your pieces in Moore Park, please make a note in your order.

 Shipping is included, and earrings will be sent by regular mail, which can be quite slow right now and does not come with tracking.